pippim/pippim.github.io/index.md

 *Github's "Octocat" mascot image credit:* [PNGWING](https://www.pngwing.com/en/free-png-medya)

-## How to use the navigation buttons at the top of each section
+## How to use the section navigation buttons

+The top of major sections contain navigation buttons to take you to other sections.

 <kbd>Top</kbd> - Takes you to the top of the page